marisstoledo/301_reading_notes/301/app-compant/react.md

 - to import an entire entire package

 2. How does React know you are referring to a React component?
--
+- using extend

 3. What is `<Header />`, `<Main />` and `<Footer />`?
-- Write your answer here...
+-sections

 4. Why must a user-defined component be capitalized?
-- Write your answer here...
+- to indicate that the JSX tag is referring to a react component.

 5. What is a fragment?
-- Write your answer here...
+- groups a list of children w/o adding extra nods

 6. What does the keyword `class` tell us about this App Component?
-- Write your answer here...
+- is a basic ES6 class

 7. What does the keyword `extends` do?
-- Write your answer here...
+- to subclass custom classes

 8. What data type is React.Component?
-- Write your answer here...
+- class

 9. When do you not need to implement a constructor method?
-- Write your answer here...
+- call super(props) before all statements

 10. What does `super(props)` do?
-- Write your answer here...
+- access and calls functions on an object's parent

 11. What do we know about the state object?
-- Write your answer here...
+- where you store property vaules that belongs to the componets

 12. What does `render()` do?
-- Write your answer here...
+- returns react elements

 13. What does `export default` do?
-- Write your answer here...
+- creates Javascript modules to export live bindings of functions, objects, and pirmiters